Bob Woodward and Judge William J. Bauer: Truth and Justice in America

 Growing up in Wheaton, Woodward came to know a distinguished family friend, William J. Bauer, President Richard Nixon’s choice for U.S. Attorney for the Northern District of Illinois and, eventually, for a federal judgeship.
 Today, Bauer is a senior judge on the U.S. Court of Appeals, Seventh Circuit.

-The two old friends will reunite at Bauer’s alma mater, Elmhurst College, to discuss issues at the heart of the American experience in democracy.
+The two old friends will reunite on Thursday, May 17, at Bauer’s alma mater, Elmhurst College, to discuss issues at the heart of the American experience in democracy.
+The event, "Truth and Justice in America," is the last in 2011–12 Democracy Forum lecture series, the College’s examination of the democratic process and civic life.

 Bob Woodward has worked for The Washington Post since 1971 as a reporter, and is currently an associate editor of the newspaper.
 Last week, he was named the 2012 recipient of the Fourth Estate Award, the National Press Club’s most honored prize.
 Woodward also has authored or coauthored 16 nonfiction books in the last 36 years.
 All 16 have been national bestsellers, including All the President’s Men (1974); The Brethren: Inside the Supreme Court (1979); The Agenda: Inside the Clinton White House (1994); State of Denial: Bush at War Part III (2006); and Obama’s Wars (2010).